-Assessment- this is an examined component.
-Students are examined in a 1 hour and 30 minute exam paper which is designed to allow students to show their knowledge of the text studied and how they would realise it in a performance.
+Assessment - this is an examined component.
+Students are examined in a 1 hour and 30 minute examination paper which is designed to allow students to show their knowledge of the text studied and how they would realise it in a performance.
 It also includes a live theatre evaluation.

 Career opportunities for students who study Drama at a higher level include: the media, theatre, television, radio, the film industry, arts administration, drama therapy, education.
 Some jobs directly related to a degree in Drama and Theatre might include: Actor/Actress, Stage Manager, Arts Administrator, Drama Teacher, Drama therapist, Television Production Assistant, Radio Presenter or Theatre Director.
-There are also many jobs where Drama and Theatre may be very useful.
-For example, a Youth and Community Worker, Personnel Manager, Social Worker, Journalist, Marketing Manager, Charities Administrator.